China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 Why Manufacturing is Moving from China to Vietnam

-Many small companies realize the cost-effectiveness of shifting manufacturing to Vietnam and leaving China.
+Many small companies have recognized the cost-effectiveness of relocating their manufacturing to Vietnam, rather than remaining in China.
 Vietnam attracts companies, from small textile companies to big tech electronics manufacturers.
 Vietnam is one of the biggest footwear manufacturers, and Nike manufactures more than 12% of its products annually.
-Adidas has enormous production facilities in Vietnam and plans to manufacture most of its footwear.
-The footwear export industry in Vietnam is worth nearly $22B/year.
+Adidas has extensive production facilities in Vietnam and plans to manufacture most of its footwear there.
+The footwear export industry in Vietnam is valued at nearly $22 billion annually.

 Top 5 Benefits of Outsourcing Your Suppliers From China To Vietnam